Welcome to Swalcliffe Village

-Each month, a small leaflet will be hand delivered to your door.
-It is called “The Link” and covers all forthcoming events for the villages of Tadmarton and Swalcliffe.
+Each month, the Tadmarton and Swalcliffe magazine, the “The Link”, will be hand delivered to your door.
+It covers all forthcoming events for the villages of Tadmarton and Swalcliffe.
 You will also find advertised a variety of goods and services which are available locally.
 So, if you need a cake maker, a magician for children’s parties, a plumber or electrician, or you want to find out about local facilities and events, this is the place to look.

 For information about local events and items of interest, see the notice board near the bus stop (outside the church).

 St Peter’s and Paul’s is a beautiful church, well worth a look.
 Services are held most Sunday mornings (see the notice board for details) and it is also open for the occasional concert.
 We also hold the annual Christmas Fair in the Church on the first Saturday in December.

 Our village pub is the The Stag’s Head which serves food most days except Tuesdays.
 The Stag’s Head hosts a Greek night on the last Saturday of every month.
 This is very popular and you will need to book in advance.
 There are pubs in most neighbouring villages, including Epwell, Tadmarton, Sibford Gower and Shutford.

 We use the village hall for a number of village events and for some art and horticultural exhibitions.
 You can hire it for a function if required.

 Our nearest shop is the village shop in Sibford Ferris.
 It is open long hours and offers a range of goods including wood and kindling.
 It is also Post Office and newsagent (they will deliver papers and magazines).